Frequently Asked Questions

 If you feel that you are affected either positively or negatively by the development being appealed, this gives you the opportunity to either submit something in writing or come and speak at the hearing.
 If you do not feel you are affected by the appeal, you can simply chose to do nothing and discard the notice.

 Prepare your argument and presentation to fully present your position.
 The onus is on you to prove and substantiate your arguments.
 A report is compiled for each appeal which provides the rationale for the Development Authority's decision and other pertinent information relating to the proposed development.
-It is recommended that you obtain a copy of the Board report by accessing the Reports link on this website or you can pick-up a copy of the report at the Appeal Board office.
+It is recommended that you obtain a copy of the Board report by accessing the Reports link on this website.
 In preparation for your hearing you may want to consider attending a hearing to get an idea of what to expect.

 You will want to present any planning or legal arguments you feel are necessary to support your position including, but not limited to, traffic, impact, appearance of development, and privacy.
 If you present inappropriate evidence, the Presiding Chair will advise you as necessary.
 For assistance in this regard, contact an independent consultant for advice, such as a lawyer, architect or planning consultant.

 As long as necessary to present your case; however, be mindful that evidence must be relevant and not repetitive.

 When you come forward to present, advise the Board that you have handouts and the SDAB staff will get them from you and distribute them to the appropriate people.
 Make sure to bring 12 copies.

 None, as the Board is to accept any oral or written evidence that it considers proper, whether admissible in a court of law or not, and is not bound by the laws of evidence applicable to judicial proceedings [s.
 629(2) of Municipal Government Act].
 That said, the Board does follow directions of the Court.